-How to Make Boxty, a Traditional Irish Potato Pancake Recipe
+How to Make Boxty: Traditional Irish Potato Pancakes

-I love this variation on potato pancakes - I make several versions, including German, French, and Irish ones.
+I love this variation on potato pancakes.
+I have several versions in my repertoire, including German, French, and Irish recipes.
 It all depends on my mood and what I happen to have on hand.
 This is a great way to use up leftover mashed potatoes, especially when you only have a little.
-The recipe only takes a cup, so it's nice when you have a little, but not enough to turn into a shepherd's pie or cream of potato soup.
+The recipe calls for just one cup, so it's nice when you have a little, but not enough to turn into a shepherd's pie or cream of potato soup.

 - 1 cup leftover mashed potatoes

 - 2 tsp salt

 - 1 tsp freshly cracked black pepper

 - Oil, bacon grease or butter for frying

 - Remove as much moisture as possible from the raw potato.
 Do this by wrapping in several layers of dry paper towel or a clean tea towel, and twisting to remove excess liquid.